 I have shown my ceramic work in many exhibitions both in the UK and internationally and have been fortunate to participate in numerous international ceramic symposium around the world.

 My work can be found in a number of international public and private collections and has been featured in numerous journals and books.

-I first taught at Wrexham College of Art between 1982 and 1990, and since then have taught ceramics at the University of Central Lancashire, in Preston, UK.
+I first taught at Wrexham College of Art between 1982 and 1990, before moving to teach ceramics at the University of Central Lancashire, in Preston, UK.

-In my current position as Professor of Contemporary Ceramics, I am course leader of the MA Ceramics programme, and Head of the Silicate Research Unit.
-Investigation developed through both my art practice and more formal research has led to the formation of a University spin-out company - ALUSID.
+In September 2020 I retired from my position as Professor of Contemporary Ceramics, after nearly 38 years teaching.
+On retiring, I was awarded the title of Emeritus Professor of Contemporary Ceramics.
+During my time at UCLan, I ran the MA Ceramics programme, and was Head of the Silicate Research Unit.
+Investigation developed through both my art practice and more formal research led to the formation of a University spin-out company - ALUSID.
 The research that led to the formation of ALUSID was supported by over £250,000 of Research Council funding from the Arts & Humanities Research Council (AHRC).

 ALUSID makes architectural surfacing materials (tiles, cladding and solid surfaces), made almost entirely from recycled industrial ceramic and glass waste.

-ALUSID now has has fully operational manufacturing facility, based in Preston, Lancashire.
-The company has undertaken projects for a number of prestigious clients including, Nando's restaurants, Wells Fargo Bank, Amazon, Selfridges, Topps Tiles and private clients in the UK and Middle East.
+ALUSID now has a manufacturing facility, based in Preston, Lancashire.
+The company has undertaken projects for a number of prestigious clients including, Nando's restaurants, Wells Fargo Bank, Amazon, Selfridges, and Harrods, and numerous private clients in the UK and Middle East.

 Whilst increasingly devoting my time to my own art practice, I still undertake R&D work for ALUSID.